JissatsU/AbuseIPDB/README.md

 # AbuseIPDB

-* Currently, only the cli version is available, so I think you wont be able to integrate the script anywhere.
+* Currently, only the cli version is available, so the script shouldn't be integrable.

 ## Usage
  * Options